kubedb/docs/docs/guides/pgbouncer/initialization/gitsync.md

 # Initialization PgBouncer from a Git Repository
 This guide demonstrates how to use KubeDB to initialize a PgBouncer database with initialization scripts (.sql, .sh, .js and/or .sql.gz) stored in a public or private Git repository.
 To fetch the repository contents, KubeDB uses a sidecar container called [git-sync](https://github.com/kubernetes/git-sync).
-In this example, we will initialize PgBouncer using a `.sql` script from the GitHub repository [kubedb/PgBouncer -init-scripts](https://github.com/kubedb/PgBouncer -init-scripts).
+In this example, we will initialize PgBouncer using a `.sh` script from the GitHub repository [kubedb/PgBouncer -init-scripts](https://github.com/kubedb/PgBouncer -init-scripts).

 ## Before You Begin